luraess/geo-hpc-course/README.md

 22. Now that you demystified distributed memory parallelisation, see how using [ImplicitGlobalGrid.jl] along with [ParallelStencil.jl] leads to concise and efficient distributed memory parallelisation on multiple _XPUs_ in 2D [/scripts/heat_2D_multixpu.jl](/scripts/heat_2D_multixpu.jl).
 Also, take a closer look at the "hide communication" feature.
 23. **TODO** Instrument the 2D shallow ice code sia_2D_xpu.jl (14.) to enable distributed memory parallelisation using [ImplicitGlobalGrid.jl] along with [ParallelStencil.jl]. _Use [/solutions/sia_2D_xpu.jl](/solutions/sia_2D_xpu.jl) for a quick start._
 24. Yay, you made it - you demystified running Julia codes in parallel on multi-XPU :-) Q&A.

-to-do lr:
-- multixpu heat and sia scripts
-- modify fluxes to nx-1 instead of nx+1
-- finalise the running MPI section

 ## Advanced start